 This one will not win any awards for innovation, but when you just need a basic and highly durable rolling pet carrier, you’re in luck.
 The sturdy rubberized wheels make it feel like you could safely drag your dog over any terrain, even though you probably won’t want to.
 That lazy mutt can use their legs once in a while!

-- Petsfit pet travel carrier measures 26.6"L x 14.2"W x 17.9"H, which is perfect for vet trips or short road trips.
+- Petsfit rolling pet carrier with wheels measures 26.5"L x 14"W x 17.5"H, which is perfect for vet trips or short road trips.
 It also can be used as a stroller for taking pet walks, or double as an extra temporary cat bed in an emergency.
 Recommend for pets up to 28lbs.

 - Access for pets to through is on the front or top.
 Mesh windows allow air to circulate freely, keeping your dog or cats from overheating and providing adequate ventilation.